 Other Points of Interest in Astoria

 - Visit the Columbia River Maritime Museum – Experience what it’s like to pilot a tugboat, participate in a Coast Guard rescue on the Columbia River Bar, and live in Astoria during the height of salmon fishing.

 - Ride the Trolley – Originally built in 1913, this 20-ton, 40-passenger trolley travels on Astoria’s original train tracks between the East End Mooring Basin and West End Mooring Basin, and passes along Astoria’s historic working waterfront.
 On the return trip, you can view the architecture and maritime character of Astoria’s historic Victorian homes silhouetted on the hillside.

 Places to Stay

-- Astoria KOA – this campground has all the bells and whistles!
-With an indoor pool and hot tub, mini golf, a huge jumping pillow, several playgrounds, a basketball court, volley ball court, nightly movies with popcorn, craft hours, game hours, and pancake breakfasts, this is definitely glamping at its best!
-For a small fee, they even offer a little extra luxury….you can get food delivered right to your trailer!
+For a small fee, they even offer a little extra luxury….you can get food delivered right to your trailer!!
 I was willing to try it out, just for the novelty, but unfortunately hubby thought it was a little over the top.
-What a spoil sport!
+What a spoilsport!

-- Fort Stevens State Park – once a military defense system, Fort Stevens is now a uniquely diverse 4300 acre park that offers exploration of history, nature, and many recreational opportunities.
+Once a military defence system, Fort Stevens is now a uniquely diverse 4300-acre park that offers exploration of history, nature, and many recreational opportunities.